How to Choose Ski Boots | Basics for Freeskiing, Freeride Boots, and Backcountry Skiing

 FUTURE

-The rigid lower shell transmits power, while the independent tongue controls flex.
-The cuff can move back and forth effortlessly.
-The
+The rigid lower shell transmits power, while the independent tongue handles flex.
+The cuff can move smoothly back and forth.

-independent tongue makes it easy to set the flex of the 3-piece shell, making it a perennial favorite among skiers who prioritize ankle movement.
-The construction also allows for a large range of cuff movement, which is why most touring boots use this 3-piece construction.
-The hinge connecting the lower shell and cuff is located close to the actual ankle, which is another hidden factor that prevents the ankle from losing its flexibility.
+The 3-piece shell makes it easy to set the flex thanks to the independent tongue, and it remains popular among skiers who prioritize ankle movement.
+Also, because the structure allows for a large range of motion in the cuff, most touring boots adopt this 3-piece construction.
+Furthermore, the hinge connecting the lower shell and the cuff is located close to the actual ankle bone, which is another hidden factor that does not impede flexible ankle movement.

 DIVERGE SC